-Use the < > (Landscape) mode for wide scenery or to have everything in focus from near to far.
+Use the < ≥> (Landscape) mode for wide scenery or to have everything in focus from near to far.
 For vivid blues and greens, and very sharp and crisp images.

-- With a zoom lens, use the wide-angle end.

-- When using the wide-angle end of a zoom lens, objects near and far will be in focus better than at the telephoto end.
-It also adds breadth to landscapes.

-- Shooting night scenes.

-- Since the built-in flash will be disabled, this mode < ≥> is also good for night scenes.

-- Use a tripod to prevent camera shake.
+- With a zoom lens, use the wide-angle end. - When using the wide-angle end of a zoom lens, objects near and far will be in focus better than at the telephoto end.
+It also adds breadth to landscapes. - Shooting night scenes. - Since the built-in flash will be disabled, this mode < >> is also good for night scenes. - When shooting night scenes, use a tripod to prevent camera shake.